-Guadalajara Agave, Maguey Chato
+Guadalajara Agave, locally known as Maguey Chato

-Native to Mexico (Guadalajara region in the state of Jalisco and the Ceboruco volcano area in the state of Nayarit).
+This species is native to Mexico (Guadalajara region in the state of Jalisco and the Ceboruco volcano area in the state of Nayarit).

 Agave guadalajarana is a succulent that forms an attractive, usually solitary rosette of bluish-gray leaves marked with bud imprints.
 The rosette grows up to up to 2 feet (60 cm) tall and up to 3 feet (90 cm) in diameter.
 Leaves have brown sharp marginal teeth and a long terminal spine.
 Flowers are tubular, up to 2.4 inches (6 cm) long, light green with a flush of purple at the tips, and appear in clusters at the ends of short branches.
 The flower spike emerges in spring and grows up to 16.4 feet (5 m) tall.
 The rosette dies after flowering, and because this species rarely produce offsets, it must be started anew from seeds.